MICHELIN STAR CUISINE ~ AWARD WINNING WINE LIST

 In 2002, Livingston relocated to California to attend Le Cordon Bleu in Pasadena.
 He had every intention of returning home after graduation, however, it only took one mild winter for him to realize he would be making California his permanent home.
 After graduating from culinary school, Livingston accepted a position at the Ritz Carlton in Pasadena where he sharpened his kitchen skills for seven years before heading to the beach, taking a job as sous chef at Studio at Montage resort in Laguna Beach.

-In 2016, Livingston decided to make a change and moved to Napa where he joined Chef Ken Frank’s kitchen at Michelin-starred La Toque where he serves as sous chef.
+In 2016, Livingston decided to make a change and moved to Napa where he joined Chef Ken Frank’s kitchen at Michelin-starred La Toque where he serves as Chef de Cuisine.
 At La Toque, he enjoys creating dishes with Wine Country’s bountiful produce and mentoring younger cooks on the staff.

 Hayes Pickett, Pastry Chef